gabschlemper/gabschlemper/README.md

-## :vulcan_salute: I'm Gabriela Schlemper

-:fire: A front-end developer.
-Focused on HTML, CSS, Vue.JS and ReactJS.

-:blue_heart: I am passionate about nature, adventures and good coffee.
+I'm Gabriela Schlemper, a detail-oriented full stack engineer passionate about bridging design and engineering.

-:mailbox: Talk to me: gabschlemper@gmail.com
+Talk to me: gabschlemper@gmail.com